jasonbrianhall/wizardscastle/WIKI.md

 - Pools (can be drunk from for random effects)
 - Chests (can contain gold or traps)
 - Crystal Orbs (can be gazed into for information)
-- Books (can be read for various effects); beware their is a chance a book will stick to your hand
+- Books (can be read for various effects); beware their is a chance a book will stick to your hand or make you blind
 - Monster rooms
 - Vendor rooms
 - Warp rooms (teleport you to a random location)